How to Stop Leaking While Running

-Running is one of the easiest, most accessible, and effective ways for new moms to get outside, take a break, and get some much needed exercise..
-However, nothing is more bothersome than going on a run and accidentally leaking––even after you made sure you went to the bathroom before hitting the pavement.
 Depending on where you take your jog, bathrooms may be far and few between.
 You may wonder why you are leaking when you run and if it is cause for concern.
-Bladder leaks are common, and many women experience them during their lifetime.
-Unfortunately, our pelvic floor weakens as we age or experience certain life events such as birth.
-Let's look at what causes bladder leaks while running and how we can prevent them.
+Bladder leaks are common, and many women experience them during their lifetime, including those who have recently delivered a baby.
+Unfortunately, our pelvic floor weakens as we age.

 Why do I leak while running?

-Top tips to stop leaking while running
+Top tips to manage leaking while running

 Leakproof underwear